Need help with your booking call 01280 733 483

 • Transfers and excursions in Malta by private coach

-• 2 dinners and 3 lunches
+• 3 lunches and 2 dinners

 • Guided visits to the sites and monuments listed in the programme